hawkerboy7/de-builder/README.md

 ## Browser-sync
 Once `de-builder` is running the `browser-sync` `ui` can be found at [localhost:9000](http://localhost:9000).
-The required `browser-sync` code-snippet has been added to the bundle already by `de-builder` so `browser-sync` will work out of the box =D!
+The required `browser-sync` code-snippet has been added to the bundle already by `de-builder` so `browser-sync` will work out of the box on all your pages and devices =D!

 ## Modules